pythoninchemistry/ch40208/CH40208/comp_chem_methods/vectors.md

 # Vectors

 Many problems in chemistry and physics involve working with <em>vector</em> quantities.
-A common deﬁnition of a vector in a physics context is a quantity with both <em>magnitude</em> and <em>direction</em>; for example, the positions or velocities of atoms, or the forces acting on atoms within a molecule.
+A common definition of a vector in a physics context is a quantity with both <em>magnitude</em> and <em>direction</em>; for example, the positions or velocities of atoms, or the forces acting on atoms within a molecule.

 ## Example 1: Atomic positions.